 Savings and Credit Co-Operatives (SACCOs) have become among the most popular financial institutions in Kenya.
-This is mainly due to their advantages which include their high level of flexibility compared to other institutions in the financial sector.
+Saccos are advantages compared to commercial banks due to their high level of flexibility compared to other institutions in the financial sector.

 SACCOs are institutions that allow their members to make savings with them on a monthly basis.
 The savings are often invested in chosen sectors of the economy such as real estate.
-The members are then rewarded through shares, cheaper and more flexible loans, and interest on the savings.
+The members are then rewarded through dividends, cheaper and more flexible loans, and better interest on the savings.

 10 Best SACCOs in Kenya

-Basing on their features, the following 10 SACCOs are the best in Kenya:
+Basing on their features, the following ranks among the 10 best SACCOs in Kenya:

 1. Kenya Police SACCO

 Formed in 1972, the Kenya Police SACCO was formed to serve employees of the Kenya Police and is headquartered in Ngara in Nairobi.
-However, the SACCO is currently open to all Kenyan citizens and has garnered a membership of 52,000 individuals.
+However, recently the SACCO is currently open to all Kenyan citizens which have enabled it to garner a membership of 52,000 individuals.

 With this SACCO, the loan repayment periods are 48 months and they can be as high as 3 times the investment made by a member.